Field Crop Reporting Series

 - Data accuracy

-This is a series of five data collection activities which are used in the release of estimates at pre-scheduled, strategic times during the crop year.
+This is a series of data collection activities by questionnaire and model-based data which are used in the release of estimates at pre-scheduled, strategic times during the crop year.

-Starting in 2019, the field crop survey, for the July publication, will use model-based data for the province of Manitoba to evaluate the yield and production.
-The model utilizes data from low resolution satellite imagery, historical field crop survey estimates, agroclimatic information, and it also uses data from crop insurance.
-This new methodology is the continuity of the effort to reduce respondent's burden and to provide high quality estimated data.
+For the July 2019 occasion of the field crop survey, model-based data was used to estimate the yield and production for the province of Manitoba.
+The model utilized data from low resolution satellite imagery, historical field crop survey estimates, agroclimatic information, and it also used data from crop insurance.

 Please refer to the Integrated Metadatabase Web page (Model-based Principal Field Crop Estimates, record number 5225) for more details about the methodology used to obtain these model-based estimates.